EXOTIC & contrasting coastlines

 “In 1990 I went on my very first expedition up the east coast of Barbados, my father-in-law showing me the sites.
 He took me to here, a large flat plateau covered in coconut trees jutting out into the Atlantic ocean, accented by sheer chalky white cliffs.
 I took some of my very first photos of Barbados landscape from that point.
 It was on that day.
 We had a camera malfunction.
 Seemed the film was not advancing.
 My father-in-law had a brilliant idea.
 He took the camera and squeezed his 6 ' 4” frame into the trunk of his car and asked me to slam it shut .
 This gave him the opportunity to open the camera and fix the film so that we can continue expedition.”

-Over the years, Dan and I have visited Pico Teneriffe to photograph and watch the sun rise.
+Over the years, Dan and I have visited Pico Teneriffe many times to photograph and watch the sun rise.

 contact us for pRICING, SIZING & USAGE